The Graz Lagrangian Model - GRAL - was initially developed in 1999, and has been used extensively in regulatory assessments and scientific studies.

 - Dispersion in built-up areas, including building downwash effects.

 - Dispersion of stack emissions, taking into account temperature and exit velocity.

 - Dispersion in complex terrain, allowing for the effects of buildings.

-The effect of buildings on dispersion is taken into account using a micro-scale flow-field model.
-This is fully integrated into the GRAL code, and is therefore not visible to the user; it is automatically launched whenever buildings are added to the model domain.
+The effect of buildings and vegetation on dispersion is taken into account using a micro-scale flow-field model.
+This is fully integrated into the GRAL code, and is therefore not visible to the user; it is automatically launched whenever buildings or vegetation layers are added to the model domain.
 In the case of complex terrain, GRAL can be coupled with the prognostic, meso-scale wind field model GRAMM (‘Graz Mesoscale Model’).
 Both GRAL and GRAMM are parallelised and can be run on both Windows and Linux operating systems.
-The models can be operated through a graphical user interface (GUI) which is has been thoroughly tested for Windows operating systems.
+The models can be operated through a graphical user interface (GUI) which has been thoroughly tested for Windows operating systems.
 Since 2017 a LINUX version for the GUI is available, though, it is not as intensively tested as the Windows version.